ShoikatSajib/Research-paper/README.md

 # History of AI and medicine
 ![1-s2 0-S0016510720344667-gr1](https://user-images.githubusercontent.com/95344808/152221714-bb781c77-2486-4563-bc1e-9ff6324d9e7a.jpg)

-Figure 2: History of AI with Medicine [2]
+**Figure 2: History of AI with Medicine [2]**

-Artificial Intelligence (AI) was first described in 1950; However, a number of limitations in early models hinder the widespread acceptance and application of the drug.
+Artificial Intelligence (AI) was first described in 1950; Several limitations of the initial model hinder the widespread acceptance and application of the drug.
 In the early 2000's, the rise of deep learning overcame many of these limitations.
 Now that AI systems are capable of analyzing complex algorithms and self-learning, we have entered a new era in medicine where AI can be applied to clinical practice through risk assessment models, improving diagnostic accuracy and workflow efficiency.
-This article presents a brief historical perspective on the evolution of AI in the last few decades and the introduction and development of AI in medicine in recent years.
-A brief summary of the major applications of AI in gastroenterology and endoscopy is also presented, which will be reviewed in more detail in a few more articles in this issue of Gastrointestinal Endoscopy.
-[5]
+This article presents a brief historical perspective on the evolution of AI in the last few decades and the introduction and development of AI in medicine in recent years.[5]

 # Current limitations of AI in healthcare